sacatrash/cs6450-labs/README.md

 2. Design [3 to 4 paragraphs]

     Our current server-client architecture utilizes a 4096 element buffer to batch operations into grouped RPC calls.
 The buffer is flushed upon either filling up, or after a specified amount of time has passed.
-We tweaked the time vs. buffer capacity to maximize data getting sent but not to be significantly delayed by long operations, ending with 20 ms ttl.
+We tweaked the time vs. buffer capacity to maximize data getting sent but not to be significantly delayed by long operations.

-    Server-side, the key-value store is stored with an atomic map, eliminating the need for a master key for reads and writes.
-The master key is still used when a new value is being added into the data.
+    We increased the flush interval "ttlFlush" to 20 ms so batches fill up before sending.
+Previously we flushed too often, creating small batches and lower throughput.
+Larger batches cut RPC overhead and improved throughput.We also added async sending with double buffering.
+One buffer sends while the buffer fills.
+This avoids client idle time and keeps requests flowing without waiting on network round trips.

+    On the server, we replaced the global lock with Go’s sync.Map so most reads and updates can happen at the same time rather than waiting in line.
+We only take a lock when adding a brand-new key.
+Reads and updates to existing keys run in parallel and stay fast.

 3. Reproducibility [a few clear steps]